 Abstract Many territorial animals exhibit reduced aggression towards neighbours.
 Known as "the dear enemy effect", this phenomenon has been documented among conspecific animals across a wide range of animal taxa.
-In theory, the dear enemy effect can also exist between individuals of different species, particularly when those species compete for shared resources.
-To date, a heterospecific dear enemy effects has only been documented in ants.
-In this study, we test for both a conspecific and heterospecific dear enemy effect in neotropical rufous-and-white wrens Thryophilus rufalbus.
+In theory, dear enemy effects can also exist between individuals of different species, particularly when those species compete for shared resources.
+To date, heterospecific dear enemy effects have only been documented in ants.
+In this study, we test for both conspecific and heterospecific dear enemy effects in neotropical rufous-and-white wrens Thryophilus rufalbus.
 This species competes for resources with banded wrens Thryophilus pleurostictus, a closely related sympatric congener.
-We used acoustic playback to simulate rufous-and-white wrens and non-neighbours at the edges of rufous-and-white wren territories.
+We used acoustic playback to simulate Rufous-and-white Wren and Banded Wren neighbours and non-neighbours at the edges of rufous-and-white Wren territories.
 Rufous-and-white wrens responded more strongly to signals from their own species, demonstrating that resident males discriminate between conspecific and heterospecific rivals.
-They did not, however, exhibit a conspecific dear enemy effect.
-Further, they did not exhibit a heterospecific dear enemy effect.
+They did not, however, exhibit conspecific dear enemy effects.
+Further, they did not exhibit heterospecific dear enemy effects.
 This could be due to neighbours and non-neighbours posing similar levels of threat in this system, to the possibility that playback from the edges of the subjects' large territories did not simulate a threatening signal, or to other factors.
-Our study provides the first test of a heterospecific dear enemy effect in vertebrates, and presents a valuable experimental approach for testing for a heterospecific dear enemy effect in other animals [Current Zoology 61 (1): 23-33, 2015].
+Our study provides the first test of a heterospecific dear enemy effect in vertebrates, and presents a valuable experimental approach for testing heterospecific dear enemy effects in other animals [Current Zoology 61 (1): -, 2015].

 Keywords Conspecific aggression, Dear enemy effect, Heterospecific aggression, Intra-specific interactions, Inter-specific interactions, Resource competition

 Many territorial animals live in communication networks where they interact frequently with neighbours and less frequently with non-neighbours (McGregor, 2005).
 Whenever a territorial animal confronts a competitor, whether it is a neighbour or a non-neighbour, it must choose whether to avoid, tolerate, or fight the competitor (Tanner and Adler, 2009).
-Fights are costly to animals; they can result in serious injury to both the winner and loser, they require time and energy, and they increase the risk of predation (Huntingford and Turner, 1987; Neat et al. 1998).
-Therefore, fighting should be chosen as a strategy of last resort (Maynard Smith and Price, 1973).
+Fights are costly to animals; they can result in serious injury to both the winner and loser, they require time and